jimkang/webimage/README.md

 If you want to provide puppeteer.launch opts, pass it as the first parameter to the constructor and a callback to receive the instance as the second parameter.

+If you'd like to take a burst of screenshots, pass these params to `getImage`:

+- `burstCount`: the number of screenshots you want to take.
+- `timeBetweenBursts` is the number of milliseconds that should pass between screenshots.
+For example, `1000/30` for 30 fps.
+(The timing is not perfect, though.
+This module does not actually know how long the Puppeteer API will actually take to take the screenshot; assumes 0.)

+When you specify the burst params, the value passed to the callback is an array of buffers instead of a single buffer.

 Tests
 -----